Arcensoth/datapacks/README.md

 # Datapacks
-Just a list of datapacks I've written or find interesting.
+A list of Minecraft datapacks I've written or contributed to.

 Datapack        | Category  | Description
 --------------- | --------- | -----------